types of automation testing

 Ranorex- Solutions for Every Industry

-Ranorex is best known for its ability to conduct UI tests, regression tests, data-driven tests, and more.
+Ranorex is best known for its ability to conduct UI, regression, and data-driven tests.
 It’s easy to use with a click-and-go software interface.
-This tool is suitable for almost all platforms including desktop, mobile, and web.
-You can easily enable software testing automation with Ranorex.
+This tool is suitable for almost all platforms, including desktop, mobile, and web.
+With Ranorex, you can easily enable software testing automation.

 Features: